 Once we have received back all of these checks and the confirmation that your biometrics are successfully enrolled, your application will have reached decision stage.
 This is where we decide if you may be granted British citizenship.
 If your application is approved, we will send your certificate to the UK to be endorsed and once it is returned you will be invited to attend a citizenship ceremony where your new status will be officially granted.

 The time taken to process applications will depend on the complexity of the case and the time taken to receive back information from other departments.
-However, we anticipate that most applications will reach decision stage six months after being submitted.
-It may take a further three months until you receive your invitation to ceremony.
+However, we anticipate that most applications will reach decision stage 9 to 12 months after being submitted.
+It may take a further 3 months until you receive your invitation to ceremony.
 Applicants must attend a citizenship ceremony within 3 months of the date of their initial invitation

 Since 6 April 2015, all applicants, unless exempt, have been required to enrol their biometric information consisting of fingerprints and a facial image.